tylerkowalski/GPU-Encyclopedia/Vulkan.md

  - `VkDeviceMemory` represents actual memory allocated on the GPU
  - `VkBuffer` is a handle to a location within `VkDeviceMemory` (linear array of data)
  - `VkImage` is also a handle to a location with `VkDeviceMemory` (structured image data)

+### Misc.
+Definitions
+  - *Attachment*: description of resources used during rendering